kennell/eganalyze/README.md

 eganalyze is a tool/library for analyzing [Estateguru](https://estateguru.co/) portfolios.
 It is still very much work in progress, check the open issues to see planned features or to contribute.

-<sub>This tool is not affiliated or endorsed by, or in any way officially connected with Estateguru.</sub>
+<sub>This tool is NOT affiliated or endorsed by, or in any way officially connected with Estateguru.
+The tool is provided without any warranty and does not guarantee correctness, see the [license](LICENSE).</sub>

 ### What can it do?